 In order to detect variables which were collinear, and hence would violate assumptions, of independence variance inflation factors calculated used from the ‘function’ vifstep in the package usdm with a theta cut off 10 using 5000 random pixels regularly dispersed across the extent of the sample area (Naimi et al. (2014)).
 No combination of variables were suggested to be removed from the analysis, but collinearity existed between the elevation and x coordinates, this likely due to the increase in elevation from the Colorado Plateau into the Rocky Mountains.
 In order to create a model which could capture the variation in our data and generalize them, a maximal model of the term glm(mcoc_r ~ road_dist * pop_density * patch_size * elevation * xcoord * ycoord) was created.
 This model was then fed into the ‘dredge’ function from the package MuMIn, which creates all smaller models, and evaluates them in an information theoretic framework (Bartoń (2022)).
 All tops models, those with ΔAIC < 2.0, were each selected for further analyses.
 Each model was checked for the effect of spatial autocorrelation in the residuals by creating identifying neighboring points using ‘graph2nb’ from and converting them into three neighbor lists using ‘nb2listw’ (both functions from ‘spdep’), the Moran’s Index for each model was very low, despite the Moran’s Index for the predictor variables being very high and showing significant clustering (Bivand (2022)).
 Subsequent to the interpretation of the maps produced by the stacked model outputs, and considering that the model including the coordinates, did not suffer from autocorrelation, and that the X coordinate was often selected as a predictor in top models, we believe that collinearity between the X coordinate and the strongest predictor Elevation indicated that it was redundant.
 Accordingly both coordinate terms were removed and a new a full model in the form glm(mcoc_r ~ road_dist * pop_density * patch_size * elevation) was passed to MuMIn.
-The results of the tops models, those with ΔAIC <= 2.13 were checked for spatial autocorrelation, using the same methods as the models above.
+The results of the top models, those with ΔAIC <= 2.13 were checked for spatial autocorrelation, using the same methods as the models above.
 The general rule of thumb for only utilizing models with ΔAIC < 2, was bent in order to accommodate two more models which incorporated terms we have observed to be ecologically relevant, and are well supported in the primary literature.
 After evaluation of the stacked prediction map from these top models, it was used for the final analysis, in part because removal of the x-coordinates made it more easy to interpret, and it was able to utilize the other predictors which are known to affect species compositions, both universally and strongly.

 All six of these candidate AIC models were predicted into space, and the weighted means, based on each models weight in a final combination model, were used to generate a consensus prediction layer (Bartoń (2022), Dormann et al. (2018)).
 The consensus prediction was then clipped to the extent of UFO BLM administered lands.
 Most spatial analyses were performed using terra Hijmans (2022), and sf Pebesma (2018).